Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 Also Dropoff probably suggestions

 ### Patch Notes
+## V 2.3
+* Added log file with added and changed items which will provide more feedback to the user
 ## V 2.2
 * Now asks if you want to skip overwrites if you have no reference folder
 ## V 2.1